philipturner/metal-flash-attention/README.md

 - Explain how the rooflines are calculated.
 - Publish the performance data.
 - Provide example code for encoding attention kernels.
-- Document the restrictions of this reference implementation (e.g. no multi-headed attention).

 Performance:
 - Optimization that blocks some operands along the D dimension, and avoids caching them in registers.